Adriano Jagušić

-Adriano Jagušić (born 6 September 2005) is a Croatian professional footballer who plays as an Attacking midfielder for Croatian club Slaven Belupo.
+Adriano Jagušić (born 6 September 2005) is a Croatian professional footballer who plays as an attacking midfielder for Super League Greece club Panathinaikos.

 Club career

 Jagušić played in Dinamo Zagreb youth ranks before moving back to his homeclub in Koprivnica, Slaven Belupo.
 On 13 August 2023, Jagušić made his debut against Hajduk Split.

+On 6 February 2026, Jagušić was signed on a 4.5-year contract by Panathinaikos.
+The total fee paid to Slaven Belupo was €5,200,000 for the completed transfer, but the club will also receive an additional 20% from the sell-on clause.